 Len Webber was first elected as a Member of Parliament in October 2015 and re-elected in 2019 for the federal riding of Calgary Confederation.
 He sits as a member of the Conservative Party of Canada Caucus and is the elected Chair of the Conservative Alberta Caucus.

 He has sat as a member of the House of Commons Standing Committee on Health since 2015 and held the position of Vice-Chair in the 42nd Parliament.
-He was also a member of the Sub-Committee on Sports-Related Concussions in Canada.
+He was also a member of the Sub-Committee on Sports-Related Concussions in Canada and the special COVID-19 Committee which sat virtually throughout the pandemic.
 Len is also a member of the Canada-Africa Parliamentary Association, as well as a member of the Canada-United States Inter-Parliamentary Group.